 lastDiscoveredTime – Provides a time context to the provider requesting all subscriptions that have been created or modified since the time specified in this parameter.

-getSubscription(id, [lastDiscoveredTime])
+getSubscription(id, [lastModifiedTime])

+RETURNS status, [subscription], and [lastModifiedTime]

 This operation returns a single subscription identified by the id parameter and the time this subscription was last modified.